About This Sample Chronological Resume for an ESL Teacher:

 - This chronological resume format is more traditional than her former functional resume and will be better received by employers.

 From the Collection of Resume Examples

-This and other resume examples in this collection were created using a professional resume template from Susan Ireland's Ready-Made Resumes.
+This and other resume examples in this collection were created using a professional resume template from my Ready-Made Resume Builder.

 To learn how to write an effective resume, go to 10 Steps: How to Write a Resume.